 - All student Reeve desk locations (for residential students only)

 - and HR Express/Commodore Concierge locations in VUMC (Medical Center North main lobby, Vanderbilt Children’s Hospital second floor off sky-bridge from the South Garage)

-Large batteries from Vanderbilt-owned equipment (towmotors, vehicles, etc.) can be collected by submitting a Waste Collection Form through Vanderbilt’s normal waste collection process.
+Large batteries from Vanderbilt-owned equipment (towmotors, vehicles, etc.) can be collected by submitting a work request through ReADY using the Recycling/Waste Services tile.
 For questions about chemical waste collection, visit the VEHS website.

 The Natchez Trace Leaf Compost Pile Vanderbilt’s scenic campus contains more than 7,500 trees, which produce a sizable amount of leaves each year.
 The Plant Operations Grounds Department at Vanderbilt collects leaf and other grounds-keeping waste from campus to compost at an on-site location off of Natchez Trace resulting in about 9,000 cubic feet of compost annually.
 The mature leaf litter compost is later used to fertilize Vanderbilt grounds.
 Plant Operations staff regularly turn the leaf waste pile with a front-end loader to allow maximum exposure to oxygen.
 Spreading compost helps to revitalize plants and trees in urban settings.
 Read more about how Vanderbilt uses its abundance of leaves to nurture and protect the trees on campus here.

 The Vanderbilt Electronics Recycling Program is a mechanism for disposing of equipment such as monitors, CPUs, keyboards, printers, fax machines, and other electronic equipment such as TVs and even microwaves.
 All items are accepted regardless of functionality, age, or condition.